mjjrt/DHM_headers/README.md

 - 12 Buttons, wired normally high.

 ## Credit
-These header files were written for the 'Medical Technology - Selected Digital Topics' lab course for the Biomedical Engineering Masters Program in the 2022 summer term at Lübeck University of Applied Sciences.
+These header files were written during my work as an assistant for the 'Medical Technology - Selected Digital Topics' lab course for the Biomedical Engineering Masters Program in the 2022 summer term at Lübeck University of Applied Sciences.

 ## LICENSE
 The files are published under the following MIT License: